 Is Lucky’s habitat adequate?

 Yes.
 Lucky’s habitat meets the necessary requirements set forth by the Association of Zoos and Aquariums (AZA).
 AZA accreditation standards are science-based and continue to be re-evaluated, including the mandatory standards for elephants.
 AZA’s Standards for Elephant Management and Care allow the San Antonio Zoo to appropriately maintain these magnificent animals and require a significant commitment of staff and resources.
 The San Antonio Zoo is meeting these commitments and continuously strive towards improving its elephant program.
-We have recently enhanced the exhibit with grass, mounds, and have plans for even more enrichment devices to be installed.

 Does Lucky have a foot infection or foot problems?